AntaC-Sarr/AntaC-Sarr.github.io/_projects/Paleogeography.markdown

 </div>

 #### Associated publications
-- Tardif, D., Sarr, A-C., Fluteau, F., _et al._The role of paleogeography in Asian monsoon evolution: a review and new insights from climate modelling, Earth-Science Reviews, 23:104464 (2023).
+- Tardif, D., Sarr, A-C., Fluteau, F., et al.The role of paleogeography in Asian monsoon evolution: a review and new insights from climate modelling, Earth-Science Reviews, 23:104464 (2023).
 - Pillot, Q., Donnadieu, Y., Sarr, A-C., Ladant, J-B., Suchéras-Marx, B. Evolution of ocean circulation in the North Atlantic Ocean during the Miocene : impact of the Greenland Ice-Sheet and the Eastern Tethys Seaway, Paleoceanography and Paleoclimatology, 37:e2022PA004415 (2022).
-- Sarr, A.-C., Donnadieu, Y., Bolton, C. T., _et al._ Neogene South Asian Monsoon Rainfall and Wind Histories diverged due to topography effects, Nature Geoscience, 15:314-319 (2022)
+- Sarr, A.-C., Donnadieu, Y., Bolton, C. T., et al. Neogene South Asian Monsoon Rainfall and Wind Histories diverged due to topography effects, Nature Geoscience, 15:314-319 (2022)